June 4, 2020 - 1:00 pm

 in Australia and New Zealand

-CASANZ will hold a technical event on Thursday, 4 June 2020.
-Two experts in the field of air quality will present their work on the following:
+CASANZ held a technical event on Thursday, 4 June 2020.
+Two experts in the field of air quality presented their work on the following:

 - Professor Sotiris Vardoulakis, Professor of Global Environmental Health at the College of Health and Medicine, the Australian National University: